antionio/Dodge-The-Cars/README.md

 Help the squirrel collect pine cones and dodge the cars for as long as possible!

-Links for testing the game:
+Links for testing the game (a bit outdated version):

 http://www.sturdyhelmetgames.com/dodgethecars_applet